EsraaAmmar21/weather_forcasting_quantum_team10/README.md

 ## How to Use

 1. Clone the repo or download the notebook
-2. Open `Cairo_Weather_Forecasting.ipynb` in Jupyter or Google Colab
+2. Open `final-weather-forcasting.ipynb` in Jupyter or Google Colab
 3. Run the notebook to view results and experiment

 ---